OpenDataforWeb3/opendataforweb3.github.io/content/en/hackathons/about-the-hackathon.md

 contributors: [""]

 ---
-Help protect web3 from fraudsters and the perils of centralization at the data layer, By:
+Help protect web3 from fraudsters and the perils of centralization at the data layer, by:

 **Finding fraud in public goods funding**

-**Web3 Tool Discovery (resisting data recentralization).**
+**Perform Quests demonstrating an understanding of data decentralization**

 **Exposing DeFi and DAO fraud and manipulation.**